• StarPure Gel Recovery Kit (Membrane Column Method)

 Experimental steps:

-Please add isopropyl alcohol (according to the label on the bottle) to StarPure Gel Washing Buffer C before use.
+Before use, add isopropyl alcohol (according to the label on the bottle) to StarPure Gel Washing Buffer C.

-1. Separate the target DNA fragment from other fragments by agarose gel electrophoresis, cut the agarose gel block containing the target DNA with a clean surgical blade, put it into a 1.5 mL centrifuge tube, and weigh it (usually the gel block cut from each band is within 100 mg, please cut off the blank gel block as much as possible);
+1. Separate the target DNA fragment from other fragments by agarose gel electrophoresis.
+Use a clean scalpel blade to cut the agarose gel containing the target DNA, place it in a 1.5 mL centrifuge tube, and weigh it (usually the gel block cut from each band should be within 100 mg.
+Please cut away as much blank gel block as possible).

 3. Place the centrifuge tube containing the gel block in a 56°C water bath for 5 minutes until the gel block is completely dissolved;

-4. Take out the centrifuge tube, equilibrate to room temperature, add 150 μL of isopropanol, and shake to mix;
+4. Remove the centrifuge tube, equilibrate to room temperature, add 150 μL of isopropanol, and shake to mix;

 5. Add the solution obtained in step 4 to the DNA adsorption column (the adsorption column is placed in the collection tube) and let it stand at room temperature for 5-10 minutes;